 Reading: A magnet for technology companies

-Although Reading is usually associated with music festivals, it’s also emerged as one of the most popular destinations for major tech companies in the UK – around a seven times higher density than the national average.
-The likes of Microsoft, Oracle, Huawei, Intel, Nvidia, Sage, Symantec, Virgin Media, and Xerox are just a handful of tech companies that have built campuses in Reading and the surrounding Thames Valley area.
+Although Reading is usually associated with music festivals, it’s also emerged as one of the most popular destinations for major tech companies in the UK.
+Home to Microsoft’s UK headquarters, companies such as Oracle, Huawei, Nvidia and Virgin Media, also have offices in Reading and the surrounding Thames Valley area.

 The city is also wonderfully placed to be close enough for a commute into London while also benefiting from easy access to Heathrow airport.
 This, coupled with a lower cost of living than the capital, has made it particularly attractive for graduate students.
 This is particularly true for those looking for roles in cyber security.